Keeping up with the Colombians

 More food talk.

-At some point, Dom was craving some Western-style food and I was craving some vegetables so we headed to a “Western” restaurant.
-I got this crepe, which wasn’t that good but at least I got a leaf of lettuce (pre romaine trying to kill you).
+At some point, Dom was craving some Western-style food and I was craving vegetables so we headed to a “Western” restaurant.
+I got this crepe, which wasn’t good but at least I got a leaf of lettuce.
+Yay, health.

 *some veggies.

-After Filandia, we continued on to Salento, which ended up being my favorite town of the trip (where we got the veggies pictured above).
+After Filandia, we continued on to Salento, which ended up being my favorite town of the trip.
 It was rainy (probably because it was rainy season), and we stopped to get a view from the top of the town.
-Meanwhile, I ordered this delicious hot drink (that cost thats than $1USD) to keep me warm (ok, fine, I got it for the nutella).
+Meanwhile, I ordered this delicious hot drink (that cost $1USD) to keep me warm (ok, fine, I got it for the nutella).

 Nutella on the top.
 Nutella on the BOTTOM.

-We stayed in a private room at a hostel that was advertised on Airbnb and got great instructions from the owner as to how to go on a long (6 hour; 12km) hike the next day.
-We were really excited to get an early start but woke up to the sound of rain literally POUNDING down on the zinc roof.
+We stayed in a private room at a hostel and got great instructions from the owner as to how to go on a 6 hour, 12km hike the next day.
+I was really excited to get an early start but woke up to the sound of rain literally POUNDING down on the zinc roof.
 We decided to get a few more hours of sleep until it sounded like the rain had lightened up.
-When this happened, we headed to a Willy (jeep), which would drive us into the rain clouds to the beginning of the challenging 12km hike.
+Is there better anything better than knowing it’s raining outside and you don’t have to wake up?!
+A few hours later, we headed to a Willy (jeep) which drove us into the rain clouds to the beginning of the challenging 12km hike.
+Was I still sleeping because what.a.dream.
+See photos below 🙂

 7. Ride on the back of a jeep.